varun13169/Engineers_Garage/Controlling Mouse Pointer using Python Script and Accelerometer/README.md

 ##Getting started with this Project
-There are three files:
+There are three files:<br>
-1. main.c contains the source code for atmega328p side of this application.
+1. main.c contains the source code for atmega328p side of this application.<br>
-2. uartLibrary.h contains definition of all the functions necessary for serial communication
+2. uartLibrary.h contains definition of all the functions necessary for serial communication.<br>
-3. python_serial.py it reads data from serial port and controls the mouse pointer
+3. python_serial.py it reads data from serial port and controls the mouse pointer.<br>

 Place main.c and uartLibrary.h in same directory, and upload the code to atmega328p.<br>
 Now, run the python script and BAAMMM!! you are ready to go.
 Just move accelerometer and you pointer will start moving.<br>